-Militiamen withdraw from U.S. Embassy but Iraq tensions linger
+Militiamen withdraw from US Embassy but Iraq tensions linger

 Iraq has been gripped by anti-government protests since October fueled by anger at widespread corruption and economic mismanagement, as well as Iran’s heavy influence over the country’s affairs.
 Those protesters were not involved in the embassy attack.

-President Donald Trump blamed Iran for the attack on the embassy and the Pentagon dispatched an infantry battalion of about 750 soldiers to the Middle East.
+The Pentagon sent an infantry battalion of about 750 soldiers to the Middle East.
 A U.S. official familiar with the decision said they would go to Kuwait.
+Pompeo postponed a trip that was scheduled to start in Ukraine late Thursday so that he can monitor developments in Iraq and “ensure the safety and security of Americans in the Middle East,” said State Department spokeswoman Morgan Ortagus.

 Iran denied involvement in the attack on the embassy.
 Supreme Leader Ayatollah Ali Khamenei was quoted by media as saying that “if the Islamic Republic makes a decision to confront any country, it will do it directly.”